cityssm/faster-web-helper/modules/worktechUpdate/README.md

 do the following in WorkTech:

 - Get all resources currently associated with the `Document Number`.

-- Add those resources to the newly identified WorkTech Work Order.
-- Delete all records for resources associated with `Document Number`.
+- Update those resources with the newly identified WorkTech Work Order, or if the `Symptom` is now blank, delete all records for resources associated with `Document Number`.

 Also, record any `Return to Vendor` records for verification purposes.